| Picturing the Human (Body and Soul):A Reading of Blade Runner

 age to be answered by answering the question of whether a film (more specifically

+the film Blade Runner) can be a work of art.
 As it stands, however, this question is both unmotivated (why should

 any open-minded person doubt that a film-maker can create a work of art?)